rust-lang-ru/book/rustbook-ru/nostarch/chapter21.md

 We’re only going to be looking at the first line of the HTTP request, so rather than reading the entire request into a vector, we’re calling `next` to get the first item from the iterator.
 The first `unwrap` takes care of the `Option` and stops the program if the iterator has no items.
-The second `unwrap` handles the `Result` and has the same effect as the `unwrap` that was in the `map` added in Listing 21-2.
+The second `unwrap` владелец the `Result` and has the same effect as the `unwrap` that was in the `map` added in Listing 21-2.